 i.
 Abstract

 The OGC has extended their suite of standards to include Resource Oriented Architectures and Web APIs.
-In the course of developing these standards, some practices proved to be common accross all OGC API standards.
-The purpose of this standard is to document those practices.
-It also serves as a common foundation upon which all OGC APIs will be built.
-As such, this OGC API Common standard serves as the "OWS Common" standard for OGC Resource Oriented APIs.
+In the course of developing these standards, some practices proved to be common across all OGC API standards.
+The purpose of this standard is to document these common practices.
+This standard also serves as a common foundation upon which all OGC API Standards will be built.
+As such, this OGC API Common Standard serves as the equivalent "OWS Common" standard for OGC Resource Oriented APIs.

-An OGC API provides a lighweight interface to access one or more resources.
-The resources addressed by OGC APIs fall into three categories; Foundation Resources, Spatial Resources, and Information Resources.
-These Resource Catagories are described in section 8, Requirement Class Core.
+An OGC API provides a lightweight interface to access one or more resources.
+The resources addressed by OGC APIs fall into three categories: Foundation Resources, Spatial Resources, and Information Resources.
+These Resource Categories are described in section 8, Requirement Class Core.

 The API-Common standard defines resources and access paths that are supported by all OGC APIs.
 These are listed in Table 1.